rachelye/admin/README.md

 2. Pull requests:  If you'd like to tackle an issue, fork the repo, create a clean commit for the fix or enhancement with tests if necessary, and send us a pull request.
 This is also the path to becoming a core committer for the project for folks that are interested in contributing in more depth.
 3. Documentation:  Better technical documentation is key to broadening the use of the platform.
 We'd love to have more help and this is one of the most valuable contributions you can make.

-## Other Projects
+## Nitrogen Project

-Nitrogen has three other projects that you should have a look at as well.
+The Nitrogen project is housed in a set of GitHub projects:

-1. [service](https://github.com/nitrogenjs/service): The core Nitrogen service responsible for managing users, devices, and messaging between them.
+1. [service](https://github.com/nitrogenjs/service): Core platform responsible for managing principals, security, and messaging.
-1. [client](https://github.com/nitrogenjs/client): The client library for building Nitrogen devices and applications.
+2. [client](https://github.com/nitrogenjs/client): JavaScript client library for building Nitrogen devices and applications.
-3. [camera](https://github.com/nitrogenjs/camera): A sample device application that connects a camera to the Nitrogen service.
+3. [admin](https://github.com/nitrogenjs/admin): Administrative tool for managing the Nitrogen service.
+4. [device](https://github.com/nitrogenjs/devices): Adaptors for common pieces of hardware.
+5. [commands](https://github.com/nitrogenjs/commands): CommandManagers and schemas for well known command types.
+6. [cli](https://github.com/nitrogenjs/cli): Command line interface for working with a Nitrogen service.